vrandezo/lambda-cli/README.md

 installation).

-It currently, given a ZID, loads the ZObject with the given ZID from notwikilambda, performs a wellformedness check, and displays the ZObject
+It currently, given a ZID, loads the ZObject with the given ZID from notwikilambda, performs an incomplete wellformedness check, and displays the ZObject.

+// TODO: read ZObjects from Command line

 // TODO: autocomplete
 // TODO: result preview